aiman-al-masoud/deixiscript/docs/thinking.md

     1. Setting the slot(s) of an existing concept
     1. Creating a concept associated to the var
     1. Setting a property
+1. Associate a predicate to a Concept
+    1. "big is a size", "red is a color"
 1. Modify a class
     1. Setting the slot(s) of an existing concept
     1. Creating a concept associated to the class